OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 In addition to item switching, an event-based add-in also ceases operation when the user sends the message or appointment they're composing.

+### Event-based add-ins in classic Outlook on Windows

-When developing an event-based add-in to run in the Outlook on Windows client, be mindful of the following:
+When developing an event-based add-in to run in the classic Outlook on Windows client, be mindful of the following:

 - Imports aren't supported in the JavaScript file where you implement the handling for event-based activation.
 - Add-ins don't run code included in `Office.onReady()` and `Office.initialize`.
 We recommend adding any startup logic, such as checking the user's Outlook version, to your event handlers instead.